silverpip/silverpip.github.io/_posts/2011-05-31-summer-streets.md

+---
+title: Summer Streets
+date: 2011-05-31 21:58:35
+category: blog
+tag: vintage
+---
          Summer evening strolls are a luxury I had almost forgotten after twelve years of early baby bedtimes.
 But we went a little wild tonight and took one one anyway.

  I soaked in those particular dusky summer smells, everyone’s front stoop flowers pressed in the gathered heat of the whole day; so changed from the fresh dewy mornings, so languorous.